Overview

 data.

-- Ask students to decide whether a named object is a planet, minor planet, moon, asteroid, or comet.
+- Check whether you can decide whether a named object is a planet, minor planet, moon, asteroid, or comet.

-- Use a hinge question where students choose which planet group is rocky and explain why.
+- Use a hinge question where you choose which planet group is rocky and explain why.

-- Give one orbital-data question that asks which planet should move faster and why.
+- Try one orbital-data question that asks which planet should move faster and why.

-- Students often treat Pluto as one of the eight planets.
+- Treating Pluto as one of the eight planets.
 Keep the category of dwarf planet explicit.

 - Some think the outer planets move faster because their orbits are larger.
-Return to the decrease in
+Go back to the decrease in

 the Sun’s gravitational field strength with distance.

-- Students may say the Sun is at the centre of every elliptical orbit.
+- You may say the Sun is at the centre of every elliptical orbit.
 Clarify that it lies at a

 focus, and only nearly circular orbits look centred.